-Our staff is excited to provide you with the Program of Studies for the 2018-19 school year.
+Our vision here at ACPS is to see that every one of our students succeeds, and to make sure that you reach your full potential.
+We have aimed to provide opportunities that span the whole spectrum - from strong academic programming, college-level courses, Career and Technical Education (CTE) programs, and college-readiness programs.
 The broad selection of courses available through this Program of Studies provides a variety of pathways to prepare you to reach your goals of college, career and life success.